Hugh Hammond Bennett

 Hugh Hammond Bennett (April 15, 1881 – July 7, 1960) was a pioneer in the field of soil conservation in the United States of America.
-He was the head of the Soil Conservation Service, a federal agency now referred to as the Natural Resources Conservation Service.
+He was the head of the Soil Erosion Service, a federal agency now referred to as the Natural Resources Conservation Service.

 Bennett was born near Wadesboro in Anson County, North Carolina and graduated from the University of North Carolina in 1903.
 Immediately upon graduation, he became a soil surveyor, and conducted soil studies, both in the United States and in other countries, that eventually convinced him that soil erosion was a serious problem facing the planet.

 Conservationism

 In 1905 at Louisa County, Virginia employed in a soil survey for the U.S. Department of Agriculture, the subject first realized the link between soil quality and erosion.
 By the 1920s, Bennett was actively writing about soil erosion for popular magazines and scientific journals, with works appearing in publications like Country Gentleman and Scientific Monthly.
 He found his opinions opposed by some colleagues, a supervisor stating, "The soil is the one indestructible ... asset the nation possesses ...
 It is the one resource that cannot be exhausted."

 He co-wrote a United States Department of Agriculture publication in 1928 titled Soil Erosion: A National Menace, which was regarded as his most influential work and garnered the attention of Representative James P. Buchanan of Texas.
 Buchanan, who was a member of the United States House Committee on Appropriations, helped obtain funding in 1929 for soil erosion studies in the United States.
 Bennett was also instrumental in the formation of the Soil Conservation Society of America (now the Soil and Water Conservation Society).